Your Laser at Work: Custom Appliqués and Inserts

 Note: This article appears in the May 2018 issue of A&E magazine.
-To ensure that you can access this and other industry-focused pieces, be sure to subscribe today!

 If you are looking for upgrade options to personalize plaques, gifts, and other products, consider adding custom appliqués and inserts.
 Plaque mounts are available from industry suppliers.
 Most are cast metal, and many are available for religious, police, fire, and military subjects.
 Most of the requests we get are for subject matter that requires a logo, personalization, or a subject matter not readily available.
 This is where custom designs are a great solution.